 If enacted, this bill would amend current statutes regarding the purchasing authority of school district governing boards.
-Specifically, it would limit the ability of governing boards to make purchases from their own members to those districts that are not located in a county with a population of at least 750,000.
-This change narrows the scope of current law, which allows such purchases under certain conditions without regard to county population.
+Specifically, it would limit the ability of governing boards to make purchases from their own members to those districts that are not located in counties with a population of at least 750,000.
+This change narrows the scope of existing law, which currently allows such purchases under certain conditions, regardless of the county's population.

 Statutes affected: Introduced Version: 15-323